movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 strategy write side and delayed allocation are not implemented yet.

-Mounted trees use persistent roots and take a locked location snapshot for each search.
-Root-location publication still needs to be tied to transaction commit before those locations can change.  `bn_inode` is host-endian mutable state decoded at inode-item lookup.
+Mounted trees use persistent roots and take a locked location snapshot for each read search.
+A write search retains the root write lock and publishes its running-transaction location to later in-memory searches once its COW path is complete.
+The committed location is restored on abort; writing dirty root items and the final root-tree location into a superblock still belongs to the future commit path.  `bn_inode` is host-endian mutable state decoded at inode-item lookup.
 Dirty-field bits and the last dirty transaction are represented but remain clear while the filesystem is read-only; mutation and writeback still need to connect them to transaction ownership.

 Allocation-tree decoding and validation is isolated in `btrfs_disk.c`.
 `btrfs_alloc.c` constructs a mount-owned, per-block-group free-space index by